Prostatitis

 Diagnosis

 The doctor will ask about symptoms and past health.
 A physical exam will be done.
-To help find a cause or rule out other issues the doctor may order:
+Other tests may be done to help find a cause or rule out other issues, such as:

 • Urine tests

-• Prostate biopsy —small piece of prostate is removed and sent to lab
+• Prostate biopsy—small piece of prostate is removed and sent to a lab

 Treatments